-Barbados is the Caribbean Island I called home.
-It was wonderful place to grow up and I will always take pride in my “Bajan” (a person from Barbados) roots.
-About 166.4 square miles.
-Barbados is a part of the Lesser Antilles and sits just outside of the usual hurricane path.
+Barbados is the Caribbean Island I called home and was wonderful place to grow up and I will always take pride in my “Bajan” roots.
+About 166.4 square miles Barbados is a part of the Lesser Antilles and sits just outside of the usual hurricane path.
 It was a British Colony until 1966 when we gained independence.
 Home to approximately 287,535 people the island maintains a stable democratic government, good education system and a wealthy economy in the region.
 Its friendly people, beautiful beaches and a relaxed atmosphere has made Barbados a popular tourist destination.

 Tidbits: Barbados is a Tropical Island with an average of 30 degrees celsius (80 degrees Fahrenheit) People from Barbados are known as Bajans.
 English is the official language of Barbados but Bajan is the accent of the people that bares (in my opinion) an Irish similarity.